 In version 7.0, there are different template “families” that each have unique style rules and features.
 You can customize these templates a lot, but if you start to dislike the underlying structure of your chosen template family, you’ll have to choose a new one.

-Squarespace doesn’t have hundreds of templates – it has just over 60.
-This seems like a very small number compared to Wix’s 500+ templates, but Squarespace goes for quality over quantity – and succeeds beautifully.
+Squarespace has 113 templates, which seems like a very small number compared to Wix’s 500+ templates.
+Squarespace goes for quality over quantity – and succeeds beautifully.